 - The PO tool synced to accounting at $4,200.

 The integration "worked" — data flowed between systems — but the integration synced the wrong version.
 Reconciliation against the original PO produces a $109 variance that has to be researched, explained, journal-entry'd, and signed off.
-Across 40 POs a week, that's 30–60 minutes a day of bookkeeper time spent solving a problem the PO tool created by syncing too early.
+Across a busy weekly PO cycle, that can turn into recurring bookkeeper time spent solving a problem the PO tool created by syncing too early.

 The right question is not "does it integrate with QuickBooks?"
-The right question is "does it push the final supplier-confirmed state to accounting, with the audit trail attached?"
+The right question is "does it hand accounting the final supplier-confirmed state, with the audit trail attached?"

 The five things accounting actually needs from PO software